 What is Blue Light and Why Should I Be Concerned?

-Blue light has really come into popular culture in the last decade as smart phones, and yes, e-readers, have burst onto the scene.
+Different lengths of light wave spectrum serve some purpose in our world.
+A certain band of this spectrum is visible.
+It has really come into popular culture in the last decade as smart phones, and yes, e-readers, have burst onto the scene.
 But you might not know exactly what it is and why you should be concerned about it.

 According to the University of California, Davis Eye Health and Vision Science: